-The gap in coverage is intended to encourage beneficiaries to use generic drug alternatives that are less expensive, costing the Part D program less money.
+The coverage gap is intended to encourage beneficiaries to use less expensive generic drug alternatives, costing the Part D program less money.

 What is the Donut Hole in Medicare?

 The Medicare donut hole is a coverage gap in Part D prescription plans.
-During this phase of coverage, the cost of medicine can be higher than during other phases of Part D coverage.
+The cost of medicine can be higher during this phase of coverage than during other stages of Part D coverage.